anirbanbasu/dqa/README.md

 cp .env.docker .env
 ```

-Change all occurrences of `host.docker.internal` to `localhost` or some other host or IP assuming that you have both Ollama and Qdrant available at ports 11434 and 6333 on your preferred host.
+Change all occurrences of `host.docker.internal` to `localhost` or some other host or IP assuming that you have both Ollama and Qdrant available at ports 11434 and 6333, respectively, on your preferred host.
 Set the Ollama model to the tool calling model that you have downloaded on your Ollama installation.
 Set the value of the `LLM_PROVIDER` to the provider that you want to use.
 Supported names are `Anthropic`, `Cohere`, `Groq`, `Ollama` and `Open AI`.

 Add the API keys for [Anthropic](https://console.anthropic.com/), [Cohere](https://dashboard.cohere.com/welcome/login), [Groq](https://console.groq.com/keys) or [Open AI](https://platform.openai.com/docs/overview) if you want to use any of these.
 In addition, add [an API key of Tavily](https://app.tavily.com/sign-in).
 Qdrant API key is not necessary if you are not using [Qdrant cloud](https://qdrant.tech/documentation/qdrant-cloud-api/).